tiagoliveira555/adibahanna-laravel.nvim/README.md

 A comprehensive Laravel development plugin for Neovim, inspired by Laravel Idea for PhpStorm.
 This plugin provides intelligent navigation, autocompletion, and development tools specifically designed for Laravel projects.

+## ⚠️ Important Notice

+This plugin is currently in active development, and you may encounter bugs.
+Please report any issues you encounter.

 ## ✨ Features

 ### 🧭 Smart Navigation